-After breakfast, drive around 3 to 4 hours to Khimsar, on arrival check in at hotel.
-Here, you will overnight at the 15th-century fortress which is now converted into a heritage hotel.
+After breakfast, drive around three to four hours to Khimsar, on arrival check in at your hotel.
+Here, you will overnight at the 15th century fortress which is now converted into a heritage hotel.
 Later explore the local area in Khimsar to get a glimpse of life in rural India.